 Mapping your logistics process leads to lower freight costs

 When shippers want to reduce transportation costs, it is essential to conduct a thorough analysis of the logistics process.
 Mapping the logistics process accurately, forms the basis for reducing transportation costs.
-Without a good understanding of the process, there is a risk that companies will solely focus on procurement.
+Without a good understanding of the process, there is a risk that companies will focus solely on procurement.
 They might think that by purchasing smarter, better, more effectively, or differently, they will reduce their transportation costs.
 However, through a comprehensive analysis of the logistics process, companies can find various other ways and often more impactful ways to lower transportation costs.
 Below are some examples:

 Footprint analysis